Kate Howard: Kelly Sullivan

-Sullivan admitted during an interviewer with soap columnist Michael Fairman of On-Air On-Soaps that she wasn't hesitant taking over the role following Ward's departure.
+Sullivan admitted during an interviewer with soap columnist Michael Fairman of On-Air On-Soaps that she was not hesitant taking over the role following Ward's departure.
 She said she wasn't worried because she didn't "know a lot about Megan and Kate's story", and "Ignorance is always bliss", explaining: "Obviously, when I first started I was very much introduced to the soap opera fans, and all the Megan fans.
 You can't win em all, but that's OK.
 Megan did an incredible job and is such a great actress, and she really set the bar high."
 Sullivan also admitted she did not know about the "split personality" storyline:

-Sullivan stated she'd love for Victoria Lord (Erika Slezak) and Jessica Buchanan (Bree Williamson) to crossover from One Life to Live to General Hospital to help Kate out with controlling her alter, "Connie".
+Sullivan stated she would love for Victoria Lord (Erika Slezak) and Jessica Buchanan (Bree Williamson) to crossover from One Life to Live to General Hospital to help Kate out with controlling her alter, "Connie".
 She described the disease as "a scary thing.
 It's a mental illness and it's terrible, and how you work through it to get healthy is such a journey.
 That is why I am really happy that Ron is here at GH.
 There is a very specific way to deal with this illness.
 I don't know much, but I know that they are going to take their time to work it out."

 In an interview with MSN Entertainment, Kelly Sullivan has stated in interviews that coming in as a recast, "Recasting is never easy, for any party involved.
 Megan [Ward] created the role and set the bar very high.
 To be able to come in after that [...]
 She established a strong presence and essence of the character.
 A lot of her fans were resistant, but it's different now, because we started recreating something that is mine."
 She hoped that "as this storyline keeps getting more interesting and crazy, more people will get on board and just have fun."
 The actress wanted Connie to come out as the winner, explaining: "Connie's a broad and I always root for the underdog, the misunderstood person - Connie's not just "evil."
 She has a right to feel the way she does.
 She's hurt and scared.
 And also overtly sexual".